Ancient-Wisdom.Co.Uk

 (More about Egyptian Astronomy)

-Egyptian Geometry - Apart from the obvious example of the pyramids themselves, the Harris papyrus amongst others, clearly demonstrates the advanced level of Egyptian mathematics at (...BC).
-It includes formula for .....
+Egyptian Geometry - Apart from the obvious example of the pyramids themselves, the Rhind papyrus amongst others, clearly demonstrates the sophisticated level of Egyptian mathematics at around 1650 BC.

 It has been suggested that the placing of the most significant Egyptian temple complexes such as at Karnak and Giza were based on a knowledge of geometry and the concept of a spherical world.
 This idea has support from Herodotus, who links sacred Egyptian sites with their Greek and Libyan counterparts the 'Oracle centres', which also show the same accurate placement according to observation of longitude and latitude.